 50 Book Marketing Ideas Every Author Needs to Know, by Reedsy

 KDP Select or go Wide?
-Another Reedsy blog linked to more resources to help you decide whether to distribute ebooks exclusively with Kindle Select or not.
+Another Reedsy blog linked to resources to help you decide whether to distribute ebooks exclusively in Kindle Select or not.

 Writing Attention Grabbing Promo Copy by Bookbub